US and European Coal-Fired Power Plant Phase-Outs

 While Europe is leading the charge in terms of coal phase-outs, the US is making steady progress.
 If public and/ or private entities in the US were to buy out coal plants, just to have them retired, that would be helpful.

-Without such intervention, the United States could see over 50 GW of coal power plants sticking around until 2040 or even beyond that.
+Without such intervention, or an official coal phase-out date for the country (which would have to pass the US Congress and be signed by the president, a highly unlikely scenario), the United States could see over 50 GW of coal power plants sticking around until 2040 or even beyond that.

 Meanwhile, coal phase-outs still aren’t happening fast enough globally